zhangguanghuib/NewCommerceSDK/KnowledgeArticles-Development/11 Realtime Service Development Samples/11 Realtime Service Extension Samples.md

 Scenario #1：RetailServer read the data from F&O Database table and render the date on POS view.<br/>
 Scenario #2: Create a new record in F&O database table,  and show the record in FO form, grid view.<br/>

-## RetailServer read the data from F&O Database table and render the date on POS view
+## RetailServer read the data from F&O Database table and render the data on POS view